-The West Texas Fair and Rodeo was first held in 1884 and continues with to be held in mid-September.
-The Western Heritage Classic Ranch Rodeo is held the second weekend in May.
+The West Texas Fair and Rodeo, first held in 1884, is now held in mid-September.
+The Western Heritage Classic Ranch Rodeo is the second weekend in May.

-Abilene is on the Texas Forts Trail. www.texasfortstrail.com.
-The city lies on U.S. 84, a segment of the Ports-to-Plains Highway connecting the states heartland to coastal ports.
+Abilene, on the Texas Forts Trail (www.texasfortstrail.com), lies on U.S. 84, a segment of the Ports-to-Plains Highway connecting the state's heartland to coastal ports.

 Ranches & Rodeos